DanGiles/Localised-Tsunami-Response/README.md

 ## 1. Transfer Functions: Extended Green's Law

 Python code with C bindings which calculates the tsunami amplification factor (beta or alpha) for various sites.
+Currently set up to deal with the alpha (Lalli) formulation only.
 The formulations of the extended Green's Law were introduced in [1] and [2] respectively.

 ## Compiling the C bindings